Nchrist89/Palms-Peaks-P1/README.md

 **Client Goals**

+* To get interest from users and potential visitors for the re-opening of the resort.
 * For the site to be viewed on a range of different devices.
 * Be able to see what the resort is and what is available to do within the resort.
 * For users to be able to contact the resort if needed for further information.
 * To see anything new which the resort has recently added as a new feature.
+* For users to be able to take part in a competition to win a holiday to the resort.

 **First Time Visitor Goals**

 * I want to see what I can look forward to at the re-opening of the resort.
-* * I want to be able to navigate the site easily and find what I am looking for.
+* I want to be able to navigate the site easily and find what I am looking for.
 * I want to see what new features have been added to the resort.
 * I want to be able to see pictures of the resort, the animals and the rides available in the resort.
 * I want to be able to find out how I can contact the resort and where it is located.